VienVan/Perseus-2.0/README.md

 10. Trello, for project planning

 #Set-up Environment
 Please fork and clone the repo to make any contributions/edits.
-Once you have the repo on your system, run ```npm install``` to download all of the dependencies.
+Once you have the repo on your system,

+run ```npm install```

+to download all of the dependencies.

+Don't forget to run ```mongod```,

 Then run ```nodemon server.js``` to start your server.

-Default port at localhost:3000.
+Default port at ```localhost:3000```.

-To work with existing database, run ```node db/seeds.js``` in a separate terminal window.
+To work with existing database,

+run ```node db/seeds.js``` in a separate terminal window.

 #Resources
 I found most of the existing Dark Sky sites through DarkSkyFinder.com [Angular Leaflet Directive](http://tombatossals.github.io/angular-leaflet-directive) Provided detailed documentation on how to set up and customize maps and markers using Angular and Leaflet.